Broadband installation and activation: How long does it take?

 If you want to switch broadband providers, moving between two that share the Openreach network (which includes most providers except Virgin Media and Hyperoptic) means that you probably won’t need an engineer to come to your home to install your new service as you should be able to self-install instead.

-The only exception is where you switch to an ultrafast fibre-to-the-premises service, where in-home installation will be required.
+The only exception is where you switch to Full Fibre from ADSL or Standard Fibre, where in-home installation will be required.

 Broadband near you